poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 ### Can I reorder named arguments when calling ?

 **No**.
-Just like unnamed arguments, named arguments are also position-based and cannot be reordered when calling: `register(name:surname:)` cannot be called as `register(surname:name:)`.
+Just like unnamed arguments and generics, named arguments are also position-based and cannot be reordered when calling: `register(name:surname:)` cannot be called as `register(surname:name:)`.

-Reordering them at the definition site is an API break, just like reordering unnamed arguments is an API break already.
+Reordering them at the definition site is an API break, just like reordering unnamed arguments or generics is an API break already.

 ### Documenting named arguments

 Talking about functions using named argument uses `register(name:surname:)`, not just `register()`.
 This allows differentiating overloads clearly and make it easier to remember named arguments are used for the function.
-Cases where one argument is public and the other is not are written as `register(_:surname:)`
+Cases where one argument is public and the other is not are written as `register(_:surname:)`.
+Of course, using the shorthand `register()` is fine when clear in context, just like we use `Result` to talk about `Result<T, E>`.

 `rustdoc` shows the internal name of arguments already when generating documentation for Rust code.
 While leaky, this is very useful to understand some parameters and have names to refer to in textual